Monte Carlo simulations of relativistic shock breakout from a stellar wind: THE STRUCTURE OF RRMS WITH ESCAPE

 \section{THE STRUCTURE OF RRMS WITH ESCAPE}

-Figures \ref{fig:profileGu2} - \ref{fig:profileGu10} display the shock structures derived from simulations for upstream Lorentz factors $\Gamma_u = 2$, $6$, and $10$ across a wide range of escape fractions $f_{esc}$.
+Figures \ref{fig:profileGu2} - \ref{fig:profileGu10} display the shock structures derived from simulations for upstream Lorentz factors $\Gamma_u = 2$, $3.5$, $6$, and $10$ across five values of the escape fraction $f_{esc}$ spanning $0$ to $\lesssim 0.5$.
+We omit a description of the $\Gamma_u=15$ shock structure here and the corresponding spectra in Section~\ref{sec:spectrum} because we performed only two runs at $f_{esc}=0.14$ and $0.4$, which do not cover the $f_{\rm esc}$ dependence from $0$ to high values.
+We note, however, that these runs show no qualitative differences from the high-$f_{esc}$ cases at $\Gamma_u = 10$.
+As described in Section~\ref{sec:comparison}, we use these two runs to examine how the shock width depends on $\Gamma_u$ at high $f_{\rm esc}$.
 As depicted in the figure, the shock width significantly reduces with increasing $f_{esc}$.
 This result contrasts with the sub-relativistic shocks \citep[][ILN20b]{Ioka2019}, where the shock width is mostly consistent with the diffusion length $\tau_* \sim \beta_u^{-1}$, regardless of the value of $f_{esc}$.
 This is due to the fact that relativistic shocks have an ability to adjust its opacity by generating pairs (GNL18).
 The current simulation finds that a minute amount of escape $f_{esc}\lesssim 0.01$ is sufficient to appreciably narrow the shock width, particularly when the Lorentz factor of the shock is high.
 This feature is consistent with the analytical model of GNL18, which suggests that finite shocks deviate markedly from the infinite shock configuration when the escape fraction exceeds $\sim 1/\Gamma_u^2$.
 However, it should be noted that our results also reveal quantitative differences in the shock structure from that of the analytical model at high escape fractions, as will be discussed in Section \ref{sec:comparison}.